sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 Since the advent of the contemporary journal system, communication technology has been stripped to its very atoms and rebuilt --- and it has managed to dig in and *persist* while all the letterman jackets and beatniks of its era have become vape teens on tiktok.
 A reconsideration of the entire scientific publishing system is strictly out of scope for this paper, but the communication system I will describe exists in the gaps of need it leaves unfilled.
 Criticisms of the scientific communication system typically start by imaginging much of the contemporary journal system as etched as fact on the face of reality, and tweaking at a few of its more ticklish knobs (eg. {% cite heesenPeerReviewGood2020 %}).
 Instead let's try it the other way: to trace the outlines of how a scientific communication system *should* work, given the basis of holistic infrastructure described so far.
 I will argue that a communication system, and more specifically the community it supports, is the blood that must pump through any of these digital systems that aspire to call themselves infrastructure.
 To arrive at a proposed form for a system, I'll start by laying the basic axes of communication technology, and then load the scales with the empirical girth of the largest knowledge systems that have ever existed: Wikipedia and internet piracy.

-, when considered with the infrastructural systems described so far,

 There simply isn't a place to have longform, thoughtful, durable discussions about science.
 The direct connection between the lack of a communcaition venue to the lack of a way of storing technical, contextual knowledge is often overlooked.
 Because we don't have a place to talk about what we do, we don't have a place to write down how to do it.
 Science needs a communcation platform, but the needs and constraints of a scientific communication platform are different than those satisfied by the major paradigms of chatrooms, forums etc. By considering this platform as another infrastructure project alongside and integrated with those described in the previous sections, its form becomes much clearer, and it could serve as the centerpiece of scientific infrastructure.

 I will argue that a semantic wiki should be the major piece of durable information storage, and that it should be supported by a forum system for discussion.

-> description of its role as a schema resolution system -- currently we implement all these protocols and standards in these siloed, centralized groups that are inherently slow to respond to changes and needs in the field. instead we want to give people the tools so that their the knowledge can be directly preserved and acted on.
+!! description of its role as a schema resolution system -- currently we implement all these protocols and standards in these siloed, centralized groups that are inherently slow to respond to changes and needs in the field. instead we want to give people the tools so that their the knowledge can be directly preserved and acted on.

-> descrption of its role as a tool of scientific discussion -- integrated with the data server and standardized analysis pipelines, it could be possible to have a discussion board where we were able to pose novel scientific questions, answerable with transparent, interrogatable analysis systems.
+!! descrption of its role as a tool of scientific discussion -- integrated with the data server and standardized analysis pipelines, it could be possible to have a discussion board where we were able to pose novel scientific questions, answerable with transparent, interrogatable analysis systems.
 Semantic linking makes the major questions in the field possible to answer, as discussions are linked to one another in a structured way and it is possible to literally trace the flow of thought.

-> let's tour through wikipedia for a second and see how it's organized.
+!! let's tour through wikipedia for a second and see how it's organized.
 Look at these community incentive structures and the huge macro-to-micro level organization of the wiki projects.
 The infinitely mutable nature of a wiki is what makes it powerful, but the SaaS wikis we're familiar with don't capture the same kind of 'build the ground you walk on ' energy of the real wiki movement.

 [^twitterheg]: no citation needed, right? if there is some other bastion of scientific discourse i would love to know about it.